 The FAR-West Folk Musicians Relief Fund was established in 2017 with a generous donation from the Sylvia and David Weisz Foundation, at the request of Carey Appel and Tracy Albert.
 After attending their first Folk Alliance conference in 2011, Carey and Tracy began to witness the change in the music industry.
 Many artists who previously enjoyed full careers had found themselves struggling to make ends meet in a new music economy.

 The “Best of the West” award was created shortly after our first conference when the Board decided to honor people who have made a significant contribution to the folk arts in the western states.
 Russ Paris was the one who framed and proposed the idea.
 The first annual “Best of the West” award was presented at the second annual FAR-West conference and has become a highlight of our conferences.

-FAR-West looks forward to our second decade of serving the folk and acoustic music community on the west coast.
+FAR-West looks forward to our second decade of serving the folk and acoustic music community on the west coast of North America.

 FAR-West is a 501(c)(3) non-profit corporation incorporated in the state of California.

 The following pages have three (3) appendix lists